asanetargoss/HardcoreAlchemy/README.md

     * `[PROJECT_NAME]` is the name of each project that was built
     * The outputted release jar name will be `hardcorealchemy-[PROJECT_NAME]-[PROJECT_VERSION].jar` where `[PROJECT_VERSION]` is defined in `[PROJECT_NAME]/build.gradle`.
 * To bundle all the mods into one convenient .zip file (excluding the modpack mod), run `./gradlew buildModSuite`.
 The output will be in `modpack/build/distributions`
+* If you add new files to a project, you will likely need to add licenses to the files, or you will get errors.
+To fix this, run `./gradlew [PROJECT_NAME]:updateLicenses` for each project you have added files to.

 ### Development tips